 Health Observer Systems: A Comparative Review

 I looked for every health data system that shares features with my Medical Snapshot proposal , something I’ve been working on since 2007.
 Such programmes medically measure people over time, store what they find, and don’t necessarily tell the individuals what their own data says.
 This article is what I learned about 26 systems, spanning nine decades from the Tuskegee Syphilis Study (1932) to Our Future Health (2022).
-What I Measured and Why This analysis is compares existing systems against a hypothetical system, in a way that is exploratory and hand-waving rather than solid science. ...
+What I Measured and Why This analysis compares existing systems against a hypothetical system, in a way that is exploratory and hand-waving rather than solid science. ...

 17 April 2026 · 11 min · Dan Shearer